 Many companies have welcomed unsupervised machine learning with open arms, and been intrigued by the unexpected connections the machine was able to make.
 Since the machine approaches the data objectively, and by nature is equipped to deal with large amounts of data, it is able to spot trends and links that humans, whose view is more limited, are not able to see.

-However, unsupervised machine learning will only take you so far.
+However, unsupervised machine learning in fraud prevention will only take you so far.
 We may talk of Artificial Intelligence, but so far, although machines can learn, they cannot think.
 They can only process and analyze the information they're given.
 That means the results you get are dependent on the data you've given the machine.
 Put bad, incomplete or misleading data in, and you'll get bad, incomplete or misleading data out.
 A machine won't try to figure out what's wrong with the data, or work out a way around that problem, or be visited by a moment of insight that shows the whole thing in a new light.

 The Specific Challenge of Subjects that Fight Back

 Machine learning in fraud prevention has proved a tremendously valuable tool but not a silver bullet.
 While the speed and scale that machines are capable of have transformed what is possible in fraud detection, they aren't enough by themselves to solve the complex challenges involved.
 A machine can be better at predicting the weather, or at identifying a photo, than a person.
 But neither the weather nor the photos fight back.
 They're not trying to conceal themselves, or trick the machine into thinking they're something else, or developing new techniques.